Go on An adventure.

 After the briefing, you'll be free to explore Siem Reap.
 Our hotel is conveniently located within walking distance to the bustling Night Market and Pub Street.
 Try the deliciously creamy Fish Amok for dinner or if you're feeling a bit more adventurous; maybe the fried snake?

-Once the briefing is over, you'll step outside the office and into the construction yard.
-Here you'll be given tools and taught how to construct a cement BioSand filter.
+Once the briefing is over, you'll be given tools and taught how to construct a cement BioSand filter.
 You'll get your hands dirty preparing the steel moulds, mixing cement and building the filters you helped fundraised for.

-Then we'll jump in our van and travel out of the city into rural Cambodia.
-Once we arrive at the village you will be divided into groups of four.
-Your group will be led by a filter installer (an employee of the nonprofit partner).
-Here you will learn how to install the BioSand water filter.
-You'll wash the filter's fine sand and learn how to install the filter in a specific set of steps.
-Guided by your group's installer you'll visit local families at their homes and will start installing their filters for them.
+After lunch we will travel out of the city into rural Cambodia.
+Once we arrive at the village, you will be divided into groups and work under supervision of an expert to meet families and install filters for them.
 Each installation takes approximately 30 minutes and as you install your filter you'll get to interact with the local families and their children.
 This is an amazing opportunity to really learn about a different culture and way of life.
 It's also an incredibly humbling experience to witness the tenacity and grit of rural Cambodians who struggle without the simple comforts we take for granted at home.

-Once, again you'll grab an early breakfast (provided at hotel) and be ready to leave the hotel by 8.00am.
-This time, we'll head straight to the rural villages to continue installing water filters.
 You'll spend the entire day in the village, walking from home to home installing new life saving filters for families that desperately need them.
 Take in rural life, learn the Khmer language from friendly children and make friends with the local villagers.
-We'll typically meet for a group lunch (provided) at the local village chief's house and then we'll continue our installation work till about 4pm at which time we'll say our good byes and head back to the hotel.
+We'll typically meet for a group lunch at the local village chief's house and then we'll continue our installation work till about 4pm at which time we'll say our good byes and head back to the hotel.

 At night, we'll meet for a group farewell dinner at a local Khmer restaurant.
 We'll get to reflect on the experience we've had and lessons learnt.
 It's your final night on the trip so enjoy one last night in Siem Reap.